-Hearings begin for lawsuit filed by young Canadians against Ottawa over climate change | CBC News
+Ottawa argues youth-led climate change lawsuit too broad to be tried in court | CBC News

 Youth from across the country claim federal officials are violating their rights to life, liberty, equality

-More than a dozen young Canadian activists who filed a lawsuit against the federal government over climate change last fall will soon find out if they can move forward with their claim.
+Federal lawyers argue that a lawsuit alleging the Canadian government has violated the charter rights of 15 youth is far too broad to be heard in court and should be thrown out.

 The case, La Rose et al. v.
 Her Majesty the Queen, was initially filed on Oct.
-25, 2019, and involves 15 children and teens from across Canada who are making a relatively novel legal argument — that their rights to life, liberty, security and equality are being violated because Ottawa has not done enough to protect against climate change.
+25, 2019, and involves more than a dozen children and teens from across Canada who are making a relatively novel legal argument — that their rights to life, liberty, security and equality are being violated because Ottawa has not done enough to protect against climate change.

-Hearings are scheduled to begin in a federal court in Vancouver on Sept.
+Hearings began in a federal court in Vancouver on Sept.
 30 and are expected to last two days.
+Justice Michael Manson will then decide if the case should be heard in a federal court.

+In the defence submission, federal lawyer Joseph Cheng said greenhouse gas emissions are cumulative and a worldwide problem that affects all countries, and so Canada cannot act alone to resolve the impact of climate change.

+Cheng argued the plantiffs' case was not 'justiciable,' meaning that it falls well beyond what the courts can meaningfully adjudicate.
+He said the courts are best suited to address individual laws — not complex issues like climate change.

-The statement of claim was filed the day teen climate activist, Greta Thunberg, visited the city and led a climate strike rally attended by thousands.
+The statement of claim was filed the day teen climate activist, Greta Thunberg, visited the Vancouver and led a climate strike rally attended by thousands.

 The claim says that "despite knowing for decades" that carbon emissions "cause climate change and disproportionately harm children," the government continued to allow emissions to increase at a level "incompatible with a stable climate capable of sustaining human life and liberties."